Iggy Azalea: Why She Wants Khloe Kardashian To Dump ‘Cheat’ Tristan Thompson

 Having observed the romance, Iggy Azalea believes that Khloe can do better than to stay in a relationship with Tristan, who she thinks will only end up breaking her heart.

-It’s no secret that Khloe is planning to have children in the near future, but if she was to find out that Tristan hasn’t been faithful, she’ll realize that the months she’s wasted with Thompson were all for nothing.
+It’s no secret that Khloe is planning to have children in the near future, but if she were to find out that Tristan hasn’t been faithful, she’ll realize that the months she’s wasted with Thompson were all for nothing.

 “Iggy’s not trying to be salty or hate on Tristan but she’s hit up French [Montana], and told her he needs to put Khloe up on game and warn her that she’s putting herself at risk for serious heartbreak with him,” a source tells Hollywood Life.